 Chinatown Kid (唐人街功夫小子) features leads that aren’t singularly valiant.
-But this Shaw Brothers classic is still very much all about shirtless kung-fu action.
+But this 1977 Shaw Brothers flick is still very much all about shirtless kung-fu action.

 Headstrong Tan Tung is forced to flee to San Francisco after an ugly encounter with Hong Kong underworld hooligans.
-There, he finds work as an illegal kitchen staff in a restaurant, and befriends Yang Chien-Wen, an undergraduate working part-time to pay for his tuition.
-Before long, Tan Tung gets into trouble again, but this time, his kung-fu catches the attention of White Dragon, a local gangster chief.
+There, he finds work as an illegal kitchen helper, and quickly befriends Yang Chien-Wen, an undergraduate working part-time to pay for his tuition.
+Before long, Tan Tung gets into trouble again but this time, his slick kung-fu catches the attention of White Dragon, a local gangster chief.
 White Dragon thereafter manipulates Tan Tung into being his lackey.
 The naïve youngster soon becomes the Dragon’s most feared executor.

-I watched Shaw Brothers’ Chinatown Kid on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.
+I watched this Shaw Brothers martial arts classic on a Sunday evening several weeks ago, after setting aside the DVD for several weeks.

 Check out my other snappy movie reviews.